May Lake to Ten Lakes, Yosemite Park

 The elevation at the trailhead is about 2500 meters.
 The Ten Lakes trail heads mostly north.
 After 3kms it intersects with the trail coming from White Wolf.
 After another hour of walking, the trail enters a meadow.
 Bear left in the meadow.
 Then the trail climbs up very steeply, coasting the waterfalls. after about one hour, the trail forks: right for Grant's Lake, left for Ten Lakes.
 At this point you have hiked about 8kms and you have two more to go.
 This is the highest point of the Ten Lake hike and it is above 3000 meters.
 Then the trail plunges down into the valley of the lakes, an almost vertical drop.

-This hike requires dropping one car at the Ten-Lake trailhead (T15) and driving on a second car to the May Lake trailhead (about 13kms east of the Ten-Lake trailhead, past the Porcupine Flat campground if you are driving east).
-Note that the May Lake road is usually closed till june because of snow.
-(You can also start this hike at Tanaya Lake, but you'll miss May Lake).
+This hike requires dropping one car at the Ten-Lake trailhead (T14) and driving on a second car to the May Lake trailhead or to Tenaya Lake (about 13kms east of the Ten-Lake trailhead, past the Porcupine Flat campground if you are driving east).
+Note that the May Lake road is usually closed until June so in the spring you most likely will need to start this hike at Tenaya Lake, bypassing May Lake.

 • May Lake (2826m) trailhead to May Lake (2kms) [20']